NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes both the owner and group permissions for all files and directories
+this script shnages owner and group permissions